mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 “Your parents are mission president and wife in Guam, right?
 I actually saw your dad’s name in one of the buildings, and I wanted to say hi to him!
 Why didn’t you text me about him?”

 I didn’t understand why she acted like I had ever thought about her from the time she finished her mission.
 “Uh, it never came to mind.
 Why didn’t you text me about wanting to meet him?”

-“You know, I’d hang out with some of the Japanese people at BYU-I, and they’d all be like, ‘Oh yeah, I went to the Okuda’s the other day.’
+“You know, I’d hang out with some of the Japanese people at BYU-I, and they’d all be like, ‘Oh yeah, I went to the Okudas the other day.’
 Why didn’t I get invited?!”

 “Well, probably because you’re Korean, and they all would speak Japanese.”